eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Monitoring

-Currently, there is on monitoring supported in TraceX.
+Currently, there is on monitoring supported in Trace-X.

 ## Quality requirements